 The introduction of the General Data Protection Regulation (GDPR) in 2018 was the first time such extensive legal provisions had been put in place surrounding the security of personal data.

 The GDPR means that 28 European countries now have strict laws and can impose heavy fines should a data breach happen.

 But how is the personal data of individuals outside of Europe protected at a city and state level?

 We look at some of the regulations around the world that are helping to keep citizens' data secure.

 The US at a federal and state level

-The US does not have any centralized, formal laws in place at federal level to protect the electronic transmission and storage of individuals' data to the extent of the GDPR, but some federal legislation does exist to protect data more generally.
+The US does not have any centralized, formal laws in place at the federal level to protect the electronic transmission and storage of individuals' data to the extent of the GDPR.
+Still, some federal legislation does exist to protect data more generally.

 The devolution of power to the state-level means that several US states have passed their own data-related laws.

 Some states are more active than others.
 California, for example, has a long story of adopting privacy-forward legislation.